Bannon Loses National Security Council Role in Trump Shakeup

 Seriously though, he is already alienated from half the population of the United States.
 The people he put in position around himself profoundly represent the half that likes him, which is why he put them there.
 The path he is taking will leave him completely alone even across the populace.
 He will have nothing but his paranoia to keep him company.
 The idea of that makes me nervous.

-Re: Hitlery will not be running for office (Score:4, Insightful)
+Re: Hitlery will not be running for office (Score:5, Interesting)

 Hillary Clinton was barely tolerated by half of the Democrat voters.
 That's why Hillary lost.
 Trump was a barely tolerated candidate among Republicans, but not quite weak enough to be defeated by Hillary Clinton.
 For example, take a look at her first-amendment positions and you'll see someone who is way to the right of center.
 When you have a choice between a Republican running as a Democrat and a Libertarian running as a Republican, is it any surprise that the latter wins?